I appreciate your response & reflection on your own family.

 Empirical research shows that no domestic arrangement, not even one in which the mother works full time and the father is unemployed, results in child-care parity between heterosexual spouses.

-I highly recommend the full article I was responding to:
+I highly recommend the actual article I was responding to: